Evaluate variables in simple arithmetic DSL

 <identifier> = <expression>

-is a variable name:
+- `<identifier>` is a variable name: `[a-zA-Z_][a-zA-Z0-9_]*`.

-is a sum or difference of
+- `<expression>` is a sum or difference of **integer literals** and **variable references**.

 All variables are of integer type.
-A variable may depend on other variables which might be defined before or after it in the input.
-The dependency graph may contain chains (e.g. a depends on b, which depends on c, …), and you must resolve all such dependencies.
+A variable may depend on other variables which might be defined **before or after** it in the input.
+The dependency graph may contain chains (e.g. `a` depends on `b`, which depends on `c`, …), and you must resolve all such dependencies.

 Implement a function with the following behavior (pseudo-signature):